-Her bust is one of the most depicted and famous examples of Egyptian art, that both her and her husband were great patrons of.
+Her bust is one of the most depicted and famous examples of Egyptian art, of which both she and her husband were great patrons.

 There are a plethora of theories about her death.
-Some say that she died of sudden illness, other that she was disgraced and banished.
+Some say that she died of sudden illness, others that she was disgraced and banished.

-Newer theories suggest that she lived longer that first thought.
-Some even speculate that she even replaced her husband after his death and reigned as the pharaoh Neferneferuaten.
+Newer theories suggest that she lived longer than first thought.
+Some even speculate that she replaced her husband after his death and reigned as the pharaoh Neferneferuaten.

 Born Tutankaten, meaning “Living Image of Aten” he later changed his name to Tutankhamun, meaning “Living Image of Amun“.

 The name change signifies his return to the old polytheistic religion.
-Five years younger than his wife, they married very young; she was 13 and he was eight years old.
+Five years younger than his wife, they married very young; she was thirteen and he was eight years old.

 Many historians nickname him the boy king.
 It is debatable how much influence he and his queen really had.
 Some speculate that the real ruler behind the scenes was the Grand Vizier Ay.

-His reign was on the short side, only ten years.
-Historical records about his death are scare.
+His reign was on the short side—only ten years.
+Historical records about his death are scarce.
 But where history has failed us, modern science has shown the way.

 CT scans have discovered that he had fractured his left leg.
 It wasn’t treated properly and got infected.

-His thumb, nearly untouched, was discovered at the beginning of the 20th century.
+His tomb, nearly untouched, was discovered at the beginning of the 20th century.
 Buried with him were his two stillborn children.
 Their likely mother was queen Ankhesenamun.

 Ankhesenamun’s Later Life and Death

-It is believe that she was the bride of her own father until his death.
-Even to moderns it seems unthinkable, and in most cases forbidden by law, in ancient Egypt that was the law itself.
+It is believed that she was the bride of her own father until his death.
+Even to moderns it seems unthinkable, and in most cases forbidden by law; in ancient Egypt that was the law itself.

-Pharaohs and their families where seen as living embodiment of gods.
+Pharaohs and their families were seen as the living embodiment of gods.
 So, to keep the royal and godly lineage pure, they had to marry within the family.

-Some thought that the Grand Vizier Ay married her, thinking that marrying a popular queen and restorer of the former faith could prove as a wise move to fortify his position as Pharaoh.
+Some thought that the Grand Vizier Ay married her, thinking that marrying a popular queen and restorer of the former faith could prove to be a wise move to fortify his position as Pharaoh.